 Full day, £33

 Liechtenstein & Appenzell

-Take a picuresque journey through Feldkirch and across into Liechtenstein where we stop in the capital Vaduz.
-After some free time we'll travel to Switzerland and the charming city of Appenzell where you will see the charismatic traditional streets and customs as well as sample the famous local cheese.
+Take a picturesque journey through Feldkirch and across into Liechtenstein where we stop in the capital Vaduz.
+After some free time, we'll travel to Switzerland and the charming city of Appenzell where you will see the charismatic traditional streets and customs as well as sample the famous local cheese.

 Please note that we act at all times as a selling agent for the suppliers of activities & excursions.

 St. Anton, Austria has plenty of shops and cafes, and is ideally positioned for walking and relaxing in, with a central leisure spa, and dozens of well-marked paths.
 The walks vary in degrees of difficulty from rambles to high peaks.
 The scenic Verwall valley with its turquoise lake and pine forest can be reached on foot and the Valluga peak at 2,811m is accessible by cable-car, providing an unforgettable panoramic view of peaks and glaciers.
 Interesting excursions and varied entertainment are available through our representative, and there are events and festivals in the village throughout the summer.

 St. Anton Resort Card - Free to all guests

 From 23 June 2018 all guests receive the St Anton Resort Card.
 Available from your hotel, it gives you:

 Attracting keen walkers from all over the world, there are 270km of marked walking paths in the St. Anton area, ranging from easy valley walks to more strenuous climbs and high altitude tours accessed by cable-car.